Hlasivo

 Hlasivo is a municipality and village in Tábor District in the South Bohemian Region of the Czech Republic.
 It has about 100 inhabitants.

 Hlasivo lies approximately 12 km north-east of Tábor, 62 km north of České Budějovice, and 70 km south of Prague.

-Administrative parts
+Administrative division

-Hamlets of Hlasívko, Rašovice and Temešvár are administrative parts of Hlasivo.
+Hlasivo consists of four municipal parts (in brackets population according to the 2021 census):